ColeKartchner/Monopoly-Simulation/README.md

 ## Conclusion

 This project successfully simulated the landing probabilities of Monopoly spaces, providing insights into the stability of these probabilities and the impact of different jail exit strategies.
 The data shows that the landing probabilities stabilize with an increasing number of turns, and minor differences exist between the two strategies.
 These findings can help players make more informed decisions about property purchases and strategic moves in the game.

+## Full Monopoly Results

+For detailed results, refer to the [Full Monopoly Results](Full%20Monopoly%20Results.txt) file.

+## Simulation Code

+The full simulation code can be found in the [Monopoly Simulation.py](Monopoly%20Simulation.py) file.

+## Report

+For a comprehensive report, see the [Monopoly Strategy Results PDF](Monopoly%20Strategy%20Results%20(1).pdf).

+---

+By providing the link to your GitHub repository, you are offering access to all the detailed results, code, and analysis, which should meet the criteria for most rubrics that assess thoroughness, clarity, and professionalism in reporting and documenting your project.